We understand that you have questions

 Who will make the final decision of where the new settlement will be?

-If the Planning Inspector had no major concerns with the draft Local Plan then the Local Plan could be finally agreed and adopted in 2019.
+If the Planning Inspector’s report does not lead to any major changes to the draft Local Plan then the Local Plan could be finally agreed and adopted in 2019.

 Why can’t these new homes be built somewhere else?